 A feral cat is much like a raccoon.
 Simply crossing within 20ft of the cat will cause them to run away and seek shelter behind a structure, under a house, or up a tree/fence.
 They cannot be touched, pet, or picked up.
 The only way to catch them is to trap them in a humane trap.
 When the trap is approached with the cat inside, the cat will try to escape by hitting itself against the bars frantically or sink to the bottom of the cage in a small ball, growling, hissing, and being aggressive or scared.
 A towel or blanket over the cage will reduce the stress and damage the cat may due to itself during transport.

-Feral cats IN TRAPS can be brought in on a first come first serve basis.
+Feral cats IN TRAPS can be brought in on a first-come, first-served basis.
 There is a 10 feral cat limit, and no more than 3 feral cats per person, Monday - Friday at SAHS 4804 Fredericksburg Rd, and same limit Tuesday - Thursday and Saturday at Brooks Spay/Neuter Clinic 8034 City Base Landing.
 Calling ahead to check for surgery is highly recommended as there are days when the surgery suite is closed for maintenance or staff training.
 All cats presented as feral in a trap will receive an ear tip procedure.
 Community cats or strays that are tame and enjoy human companionship must have a scheduled appointment.
 Any cat not in a humane trap MUST be handable by surgery staff to be accepted for surgery.